Generation and propagation of a Tsunami wave : a new mesh adaptation technique

 {\selectlanguage{english}

-\begin{flushleft} \textbf{Abstract} : The importance of the study to the propagation of a {\it Tsunami} wave became from the complex phenomenon that represent and its natural disasters which represent a major risk for populations.
-To model this phenomena, we will consider the BBM-BBM\footnote{Benjamin, Bona and Mahony (BBM)} Boussinesq system \cite{Bou1871} with a variable bottom in space and apply this system, first, using a mesh generated through a photo of the Mediterranean sea, then using a mesh generated through an imported xyz bathymetry for the East part of the Mediterranean sea. \\
+\begin{flushleft} \textbf{Abstract} : The importance of the study of the propagation of a {\it Tsunami} wave came from the complex phenomenon and its natural disasters which represents a major risk for populations.
+To model this phenomena, we will consider a {\it simplified} Boussinesq\footnote{\cite{Bou1871} } system of BBM\footnote{Benjamin, Bona and Mahony (BBM)} type (sBBM) derived by D. Mitsotakis in \cite{Mit09}, over a flat bottom then over a variable bottom in space and in time and apply this system, first, using a mesh generated using a photo of the Mediterranean sea, second, using a mesh generated using an imported xyz bathymetry for the sea near Java island and then we will consider a realistic example of the {\it Tsunami} wave near Java island which happened in 2006.\\